Codex

 Using Subversion

-Most software projects, including WordPress, use a version-control system to keep track of their source code and its revisions behind the scenes, and periodically release versions of the software for public use.
-Prior to the WordPress 1.5 release, the WordPress source code was stored in the CVS version-control system at Sourceforge.
-Since WordPress 1.5, WordPress has been using its own installation of Subversion for version control.
+The WordPress project uses Subversion for code version control.
 Most WordPress users will never want to use Subversion, because they will only install the released versions of WordPress.
-However, developers of plugins and themes may want to test their software against the latest development version of WordPress, and people interested in Contributing to WordPress by testing or fixing bugs will also need to have access to the code that is in development.
+However, developers of plugins and themes may want to test their software against the latest development version of WordPress, and people interested in Contributing to WordPress by testing or fixing bugs will need to have access to the code that is under development.

-This development code can only be accessed via Subversion.
+This development code is available via Subversion.
 In this article, we'll cover the basics of connecting to the WordPress Subversion repository and running the commands that are available to most WordPress users.

 Repository, Branches, Trunk, and Tags

-The WordPress repository is at http://svn.automattic.com/wordpress/.
+The WordPress repository is at develop.svn.wordpress.org.
 Within the repository, there are three sections:

 Checking Out the Code